MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 The full list of attributes of the Tracking Record is available in [Section 7](#7-api-details) and in the API specification which is an integral part of this standard.

 ## 6.18.
-Use Case 18: Register for Notifications
+Use Case 18: Register for notifications

 The Buyer/Client can track the lifecycle of the Fault Management objects by subscribing to notifications.
 An exemplary use case for exchanging